odoo/documentation/website/optimize/seo.rst

 ============================================
-How to do Search Engine Optimisation in Odoo
+How to do Search Engine Optimisation in Twenty20
 ============================================

-How is SEO handled in Odoo?
+How is SEO handled in Twenty20?
 ===========================

 Search Engine Optimization (SEO) is a set of good practices to optimize